MHBoodram/Library-Database/README.md

   FRONTEND_ORIGIN=http://localhost:5173
   DB_SSL=on
   ```
-- Create a .env file in the server/ directory with the following variables:
+- Create a .env file in the `server` directory with the following variables:

   (replacing the #comment with corresponding info found in our project report):
   ```env